 Dr. Peter Sears is board-certified by The American Academy of Family Practitioners.
 His primary passion in medicine is to promote well-being and health through the practice of preventive medicine at all ages along with using traditional and complementary treatments for curing of disease.
-He is also the co-author of two books, with his Dr Sears family on LEAN (see more here on previous interview with Dr Sears LEAN team).
+More on Dr Peter Sears

 Dr Peter Sears started the talk reminding parents that no one technique will work for every child, but instead he believes that forming a trusting bond with the child is the foundation for parenting.
 Dr Sears (family) believe in attachment parenting, which is being responsive and close to the baby especially in the first six months of birth.
 It is the natural way to parent because it is nurturing the baby according to the mother’s instinct.